 The Stockholders Agreement will terminate automatically on February 28, 2020.
-The Stockholders Agreement may be terminated earlier by written agreement between us and the members of the Stockholder Group (as defined in the Stockholders Agreement) owning at least a majority of the common stock then beneficially owned by all members of the Stockholder Group; provided, however, that any early termination also requires the written agreement of any member of the Stockholder Group that then has a right to appoint a director under the Stockholders Agreement.
+The Stockholders Agreement may be terminated earlier by written agreement of Berry Corp. and the members of the Stockholder Group (as defined in the Stockholders Agreement) owning at least a majority of the common stock and Series A Preferred Stock, voting together, then beneficially owned by all members of the Stockholder Group; provided, however, that any early termination also requires the written agreement of any member of the Stockholder Group that then has a right to appoint a director under the Stockholders Agreement.